seldonian-framework/Tutorials/_tutorials/pytorch_mnist.md

 $ pip install torchvision
 {% endhighlight javascript %}
 <p>
     <b>Note:</b> To enable GPU acceleration, you will need to have the proper setup for your machine.
 For example, CUDA needs to be enabled if you have an NVIDIA graphics card.
-This may require more than simply doing <code class="highlight">pip install torch</code>.
+This may require more than simply doing <code class='codesnippet'>pip install torch</code>.
 The good news is that even if you don't have access to a GPU, you will still be able to run the model on your CPU.
 To learn more about GPU-acceleration for PyTorch, see the "Install Pytorch" section of this page: <a href="https://pytorch.org/">https://pytorch.org/</a>
 </p>

 <p>